Storyden

 browser -> backend -> frontend SSR -> backend

-In this mode, the backend is already the edge-facing trust boundary.
+In this configuration, the backend is already the edge-facing trust boundary.
 SSR API requests are internal subrequests that carry the existing network header context.

 The frontend does not derive a separate "SSR client IP" value.
 It forwards standard headers and the backend resolves IP using your selected mode.